Doctors & Other Health Professionals

 goes back to work?

 Generally, not right away.
 A continuing disability review (CDR) is scheduled periodically to determine if there has been any medical improvement sufficient to permit the person to work again.
-The evidence on which a determination is based includes evidence from the treating source, including a statement as to the person's work capabilities.
+The evidence on which a determination is based includes evidence from the person's own medical source, including a statement about the person's ability, despite his or her impairments, to do work-related physical or mental activities.
 Additional medical/psychological examinations or tests may be required.

 A person who attempts to work may continue to receive up to 4 years of support and services involving cash payments and/or health care coverage.
 These include: